British undergraduate degree classification: Degree classification

-When a candidate is awarded a degree with honours, '(Hons)' may be suffixed to their designatory letters – for example, BA (Hons), BSc (Hons), BMus (Hons), MA (Hons).
-An MA (Hons) would generally indicate a degree award from certain Scottish universities (c.f.
-Scottish MA) and is at the same level as a bachelor's degree.
+When a candidate is awarded a degree with honours, "(Hons)" may be suffixed to their designatory letters – e.g. BA (Hons), BSc (Hons), BMus (Hons), MA (Hons).
+An MA (Hons) would generally indicate the bachelor's-level Scottish MA awarded by some Scottish universities, while other master's degrees awarded with honours would normally indicate an integrated master's degree at master's level.

 Distribution of classes

 The Higher Education Statistics Agency (HESA) has published the number of degrees awarded with different classifications since 1994–1995.
 The relative proportions of different classes have changed over this period, with increasing numbers of students being awarded higher honours.
-The table below shows the percentage of classified degrees (i.e., not including fails or unclassified degrees such as MBBS) in each class at five-year intervals; note that HESA stopped giving statistics separately for third class honours and pass degree after 2003 and that a small number of undivided second class honours degrees (shown under "other" along with "unknown", which makes up the bulk of this category) were awarded up to 1996.
+The table below shows the percentage of classified degrees (i.e., not including fails or unclassified degrees such as MBBS) in each class at five-year intervals; note that HESA stopped giving statistics separately for third-class honours and pass degree after 2003.

-First Class Honours
+First-class honours

-First Class Honours, referred to as a 'first', is the highest honours classification and indicates high academic achievement.
-Historically, First Class Honours were uncommon, but as of 2019 are awarded to nearly thirty percent of graduates from British universities.
-The increase is said by some commentators to be due to student-demanded grade inflation rather than the quality of students or improvements to their education.
+First-class honours, referred to as a "first", is the highest honours classification and indicates high academic achievement.
+Historically, first-class honours were uncommon, but since 2019 a first has been awarded to nearly thirty percent of graduates of British universities.
+The increase is said by some commentators to be due to student-demanded grade inflation rather than students' academic ability.

-In the early 1990s, First Class Honours went to about 7% of graduates, or about one student in 15.
-The percentages of graduates achieving a First vary greatly by university and course studied.
+In the early 1990s, first-class honours went to about 7% of graduates, or about one student in 15.
+The percentages of graduates achieving a first vary greatly by university and course studied.
 Students of law are least likely to gain a first, while students of mathematical sciences are most likely to gain a first.

-A first class honours degree is sometimes colloquially known (in rhyming slang) as a Geoff Hurst (First) after the English 1966 World Cup footballer.
+A first-class honours degree is sometimes colloquially referred to in rhyming slang as a "Geoff" after Geoff Hurst, the English 1966 FIFA World Cup footballer, or as a "Damien", after the contemporary artist Damien Hirst.